 I really thought that I was going to get better and that things were going to get better and they didn't.
-And I know that because of my medical condition it made a year with the bad situation worse that little bit of time that I spent in the office.
+And I know that because of my medical condition it made a bad situation worse that year with little bit of time that I spent in the office.
 And I know as much [sic] I'd like to blame my secretary and everybody else I'm the one who didn't make the phone calls to Mr. Johnson, I'm the one who didn't followup with him.
-When it came time to send the letters that I could no longer practice law after the suspension I advised him that he that still had time the statute of limitations had not run and that I had not done anything on his uninsured motorist, Judge.
+When it came time to send the letters that I could no longer practice law after the suspension I advised him that he time that the statute had limitations had not run and that I had not done anything on his uninsured motorist, Judge.